sg0703/18_Budget-Tracker/README.md

 ## Description

 Budget Tracker allows users to enter credits and debits and keeps track of the total amount in their budget.
-The app uses IndexedDB, a service-worker, and a web manifest to ensure users could continue to keep track of their money offline.
+The app uses IndexedDB, a service-worker, and a web manifest to ensure users can continue to keep track of their money offline.
 The app is deployed on Heroku and MongoDB Atlas is used to store transactions.

 ## Table of Contents